rust-lang/rust/src/doc/rustc-dev-guide/src/backend/monomorph.md

 Different languages handle this problem differently.
 For example, in some languages, such as Java, we may not know the most precise type of value until runtime.
-In the case of Java, this is ok because (almost) all variables are reference values anyway (i.e. pointers to a stack allocated object).
+In the case of Java, this is ok because (almost) all variables are reference values anyway (i.e. pointers to a heap allocated object).
 This flexibility comes at the cost of performance, since all accesses to an object must dereference a pointer.